Last-Men-Standing/blueview-client/README.md

 Download and unpack zipped repository.

-In your command line, navigate to the topmost directory, blueview-client.
+In your command line, navigate to the topmost directory, `blueview-client`.

 First, run `npm install` to install the dependencies.